CenturyLinkCloud/GettingStarted/Relational DB Service/login-relational-db-mssql.md

   "attachments": [],
   "related_products": [],
   "related_questions": [],
-  "preview" : "How to log into an MSSQL Server Relational Database", "thumbnail": "../images/login-relational-db-preview.png", "contentIsHTML": false
+  "preview" : "Logging into an MSSQL Server Relational Database", "thumbnail": "../images/login-relational-db-preview.png", "contentIsHTML": false
 }}}

-This video series shows how to quickly create a Microsoft SQL Server Relational Database.
+This video series shows how to quickly create and configure a Microsoft SQL Server Relational Database.
+In Part 3, we will demonstrate logging in and running a stress test.

 ### Introduction